Common Central Heating Problems

 My radiator is only warm at the bottom:

 If your radiators are only warm at the bottom then you’re in luck, since it’s probably the easiest problem to fix when it comes to central heating.
 You just need to bleed the system as excess air is causing irregular flow internally.
 Firstly, you need to stop any more air entering the system by turning the pump off.
 You can then bleed the radiator by finding a brass nut on the top corners of the radiator you’re working on.

 You need to turn the nut until you can hear air escaping from the radiator.
 Once you’ve bled the air out of the radiator, you should start seeing dirty water coming out of the valve.
 You should then close the valve tightly and double check it and our or so later for leaks.

 My radiator is cold at the bottom but the top is warm:

 If you’ve found your radiator is cold at the bottom but warm at the top then you may have to power flush your radiators or the entire system.
 Sludge will eventually build up in the radiator which needs to be flushed out.
 Our plumbers can accomplish this by power flushing your radiator.
 Flushing the system will also reveal any small leaks or a broken pump as any further problems that still aren’t solved will be due to a broken pump, blocked pipe or a fault in the system.

 If your central heating or hot water has broken then it can be a huge inconvenience to your daily life.
 The lack of heating or hot water in the colder months can be very unpleasant, so it’s a good idea to know who to call if it does happen.
-PJ Bryer gives you the reassurance of knowing that a professional plumber is just a phone call away.
+PJ Bryer gives you the reassurance of knowing that a professional, local plumber in Bristol is just a phone call away.
 For more information on our reliable services, visit our page: Central Heating Bristol or call our team on 01454 314980